mft2023/LibraryProject/README.md

 8.3 Visualization of the coefficients in the model
 8.4 Generate predictions and print the results of model performance
 The logistic regression model predicts binary outcomes, 0 means on-time return and 1 means late return.

 ## Results
+The rate of late returns from all the libraries was 19.38 %.
 ### Explanation of factors
 The factors with larger coefficients, no matter positive or negative values, are the influential factors of late returns.
 A horizontal barplot is created to visualize the magnitude of the coefficients of each factor.
 If the factor is positive, it represents that under the condition of this factor happening, the chance of late return increases.
 If it's negative, then under the condition of the factor, the chance of late return decreases.

 Based on the results, the top 10 influential factors with positive (+) and negative (-) relationships to late returns are listed as follows:
 - Geographical factor: distance (+).
 Customers live in a longer distance from the libraries tend to return books late.
 - Behavioural factors:
-  Gender: male(+), and female (-).
+  - Gender: male(+), and female (-).
     Men tend to return books late compared to females.
-  Education level: college (+).
+  - Education level: college (+).
     Customers with the highest education level in college tend to return books late.
-  Occupation: blue collar (+), education & health (-), and others (-).
+  - Occupation: blue collar (+), education & health (-), and others (-).
     Blue-collar customers tend to return books late.
     Customers who work in the field of education and health tend to return books on time.
 - Book-realted factors: new book (+), book price(+), pages(+).
     Books with a closer release date, a higher price, and more pages tend to be returned late.
     Newer or more expensive books may be very popular among customers and tend to be returned late.
     As for thick books, customers may need more time to finish them.

 ### Suggestions for the client